yutaasakura96/YA-JS30/project2/readme.md

 ## Future Improvements
 - Adding responsiveness to all screen sizes

-## Credits

-- © 2024 Created and Coded by Yuta Asakura.
+Created and Coded by [Yuta Asakura](https://www.asakurayuta.dev/) © <span id="year"></span>
-- Inspired by the Beats Studio Pro.

 ## License

 This project is licensed under the MIT License.
+Feel free to use, modify, and share it as you like!

 ### Key Sections:
 - **Features**: Describes the key features of the product card (animations, product info, responsiveness).